sodadata/soda-core/docs/documentation/glossary.md

 ### metric
 A property of the data in your database.
 See [Metrics]({% link documentation/sql_metrics.md %}).

+### monitor
+A scan you define in Soda Cloud that tests the data in your database.

+### notification
+A setting you configure in Soda Cloud that defines whom to notify when a data issue triggers an alert.
+See also: [alert](#alert).

 ### scan
 A Soda SQL CLI command that uses SQL queries to extract information about data in a database table.

 ### scan YAML
 The file in which you configure scan metrics and tests.
 Soda SQL uses the input from this file to prepare, then run SQL queries against your data.
 See [Scan YAML]({% link documentation/scan.md %}).

+### Soda Cloud
+A free, web application that enables you to examine the results of Soda SQL scans and create monitors and alerts.
+To use Soda Cloud, you must set up and connect Soda SQL to your Soda cloud account.

+### Soda SQL
+An open-source command-line tool that scans the data in your warehouse.
+You can use this as a stand-alone tool to monitor data quality from the command line, or connect it to a Soda Cloud account to monitor your data using a web application.

 ### SQL metric
 A custom metric you define in your scan YAML file.
 SQL metrics essentially enable you to add SQL queries to your scan YAML file so that Soda SQL runs them during a scan.
 See [SQL metrics]({% link documentation/sql_metrics.md %}#sql-metrics).